 3. What does the communication look like?

 Async daily updates are a minimum.
-You should know what was done, what is blocked, and what is next — without having to ask.
-Ask how the provider handles blockers that require your input, and how quickly they expect a response before it affects the cycle.
+You should know what was done, what is blocked, and what is next without having to ask.
+Ask how the provider handles blockers that need your input, and how quickly they expect a response before it affects the cycle.

 4. What happens if it is not working?

 A good subscription has a clear exit.
-At minimum, a monthly cancellation policy with two to four weeks notice.
-A 14-day money-back guarantee on the first month is a strong signal of confidence in the service.
+At minimum, monthly cancellation with two to four weeks notice.
+A 14-day money-back guarantee on the first month is a strong signal of confidence.
+Mine includes one.
+If you are not happy in the first two weeks, you get a full refund and you cancel anytime after.

-Ask specifically: can I cancel after the first month with no penalty?
-What happens to the code if I cancel — do I own it?
+Ask: can I cancel after the first month with no penalty?
+What happens to the code if I cancel; do I own it?

 5. What is explicitly outside scope?

-A subscription that does not clearly define what is excluded is a subscription set up for scope disputes.
+A subscription that does not define exclusions clearly is a subscription set up for scope disputes.
 Ask for the written version of what is not included, not just what is.

 Pricing: what to expect in 2026